Building a plan

 How to auto-layout the diagram

-How to copy/paste nodes
+How to copy/paste steps

-2. Ctrl/Cmd + C to copy.
+2. Ctrl/Cmd + C to copy — or right-click a step → Copy Step.

-3. Ctrl/Cmd + V to paste.
+3. Ctrl/Cmd + V to paste, or right-click the canvas → Paste Steps.

 How to undo / redo